LukeGrahamLandry/franca/devlog.md

   - BlockValue vs BlockStack doesn't work the way i expected. if.CONDITION can be a BlockStack with one item and i wasn't using its value. i can reproduce that with the scratch
-TODO: all those fixes ^ i only did for reading not writing so far.
 - fetch scratch projects

 ## (Aug 9) sb3